Mivasdotcom/Mivasdotcom/README.md

 - 👋 Hi, I’m @Mivasdotcom
-- 👀 I’m interested in Software developing.
+- 👀 I’m interested in Software development.
 - 🌱 I’m currently experimenting on small projects found in the iternet.
 - 📫 How to reach me giorgosmiv@gmail.com .